stevelorenz/build-vnf/README.md

 # Build VNF #

+This repository is under heavy development.
+The directories are not cleanly and clearly organized.
+Redundant directories will be removed before the beta 1.0 version.
+The README will also be updated.

 ## Motivation ##

 Test and evaluate different packet IO and processing tools for implementing Virtualized Network Function (VNFs) on